powenn/pinera1n/README.md

 ## Hardware you'll need
 - [A pinephone](https://www.pine64.org/pinephone/)
-- USB-C docking bar with a USB-A to Lightning and USB-C charging port(**Use USB-A to Lightning to connect the iPhone!**)
+- USB-C docking bar with a USB-A to Lightning and USB-C charging port(**Use USB-A to Lightning to connect the iPhone**)
 - USB-A to Lightning cable
 - USB-C charging supply